xregistry/spec/schema/spec.md

 schemas can be more easily identified by users and developers.
 The schema Version `id` then functions as the semantic minor version identifier.

-The following extensions are defined for the `schema` object in addition to the core xRegistry Resource [attributes](../core/spec.md#attributes-and-extensions):
+The following extensions are defined for the `schema` Resource in addition to the core xRegistry Resource [attributes](../core/spec.md#attributes-and-extensions):

+#### `validation`

+- Type: Boolean
+- Description: Indicates whether or not the server will validate the Resource's document(s) against the specified `format` attribute.
+A value of `true` indicates that the server MUST reject any request that would cause any Version of this Resource to be invalid per the rules as defined by the `format` specification.
+Note, this includes a request to set this attribute to `true`.
+This means that before validation can be enabled all existing Versions of the Resource MUST be compliant.

+  A value of `false` indicates that the server MUST NOT do any validation.

+  If `format` is not specified, or if the value is not known by the server (but it an allowable value), then the server MUST NOT perform any validation.
+- Constraints:
+  - OPTIONAL
+  - When not specified, the default value is `true`.
+  - MUST be a Resource level attribute as defined by the xRegistry [`location` model aspect](../core/spec.md#registry-model).

 #### `format`